mayankpathak4513/Locating_maps_using_ipython/README.md

 ```

 #### In order to create a Choropleth map, we need a GeoJSON file, let's download it
+In order to create a Choropleth map, we need a GeoJSON file that defines the areas/boundaries of the state, county, or country that we are interested in.
+In our case, since we are endeavoring to create a world map, we want a GeoJSON that defines the boundaries of all world countries.
+For your convenience, we will be providing you with this file, so let's go ahead and download it.
+Let's name it world_countries.json.
 ```
 # download countries geojson file
 !wget --quiet https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/DV0101EN/labs/Data_Files/world_countries.json -O world_countries.json

 print('GeoJSON file downloaded!')
 ```

 ##### Now that we have the GeoJSON file, let's create a world map, centered around [0, 0] latitude and longitude values, with an intial zoom level of 2, and using Mapbox Bright style.
 ```
 world_geo = r'world_countries.json' # geojson file